foohasmallya/tfx/docs/guide/trainer.md

 ## Configuring a Trainer Component

-A Trainer pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the Trainer TFX component.
-Your TensorFlow modeling code however may be arbitrarily complex.
+A Trainer component is very easy to deploy and requires little customization.
+Your
+TensorFlow modeling code, however, may be arbitrarily complex.

-Caution: Developers are strongly encouraged to use the Estimator API at this time.
-In a later release we expect Keras to be much better supported than it currently is.
+**Caution:** Developers are strongly encouraged to use the Estimator API at this time.
+In a later release, we expect Keras to be much better supported than it currently is.

 Typical code looks like this: